 In high school, Robinson claimed all-conference and all-district honors in soccer at Lansing Waverly.
 He was all-conference in basketball as well as all-state and All-American in lacrosse.

-Robinson has a daughter, Quinn.
-He and his wife, Lauren, a 2006 Hope College graduate, both teach in the Hamilton school district.
-He is a high school English Language Arts teacher.
-A former Hope women’s soccer player under head coach Leigh Sears, Lauren teaches German at the high school and is a Career and College Readiness Counselor for the school district.
+Robinson and his wife, Lauren, a 2006 Hope College graduate, both work in the Hamilton school district.
+He is a high school English language arts teacher.
+Lauren, a former Hope women’s soccer player under head coach Leigh Sears, is a high school counselor for the school district.
+The couple has a daughter, Brielle.
+He also has a daughter, Quinn.

-Robinson currently is the varsity head girls soccer coach at Hamilton.
+Robinson also is the varsity head girls soccer coach at Hamilton.
 He previously coached varsity boys soccer at Hamilton as well.